Does this book make me look fat?

 (Continuing our surf-music theme.)

 After two years of treatment and a near residency at Dana Farber Cancer Institute, I’m cancer-free.
-However, I’m having another operation this spring — that makes 10 surgeries in two years and change — but this is not cancer-related, and it will help me avoid three other surgeries.
+However, I’m recently had another operation — that makes 10 surgeries in two years and change — but this is not cancer-related, and it will help me avoid three other surgeries.
+It’ was a gastric sleeve operation and it means that I must now embrace tofu.
+But it also means that I have lost 45 pounds in four months.

-Through all of this poking and prodding and gouging and cutting, I’m very lucky to have care of such high quality.
+Through all of this poking and prodding and gouging and cutting the last couple of years, I’m very lucky to have care of such high quality.
 I discovered that the most important thing about cancer care — other than the operations and treatments, of course — is attitude.

 When I first got the diagnosis, I began thinking about death and what would happen in the post-Bill world.
 Then I decided, Fuck it if I can’t take a joke.
 In fact, I turned the whole thing into a joke with the kids.
 I didn’t want them to worry.
 If they saw Dad joking about it, then maybe they wouldn’t worry — and largely they didn’t.